You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Interactive and Visual Design

-You will gain grounding in a range of works, both literary and popular, ranging from Shakespeare to nineteenth- and twentieth-century literature and culture.
-You will enhance your skills in critical thinking, writing and analysis, and understand the social and historical context of the works you study.
+Gain grounding in a range of works, from Shakespeare to 19th- and 20th-century literature and culture.
+Enhance your skills in writing and analysis, and understand social and historical contexts.

 Media and Communication

-The media and communication major provides skills and knowledge to prepare media material for organisations that wish to build and maintain their media profile.
+Explore options to develop an understanding of the professional communication field.
+Develop skills and knowledge to prepare media material to build and maintain an organisation’s media profile.

 You can choose up to two minors from Creative Industries or other areas at QUT.
 These include:

-- advertising, audience and user research, communication for the professions, entrepreneurship, international business, integrated marketing communication, management, marketing, public relations
+- advertising, audience and user research, communication for the professions, entrepreneurship, international business, management, marketing, public relations

-- architectural studies; art, design and architecture; art history; collaborative digital design; fashion; interior design studies; visual arts practice
+- art, design and architecture; art history; collaborative digital design; fashion; visual arts practice

 - creative writing, literature, modern and popular literature and culture, professional writing